kim-yomi/2k0d-asteria/README.md

 ---

+# 🔨 What Have We Developed?

+Our current MVP includes the following implemented components:

+* ✅ Functional application prototype
+* ✅ Ka-Dunong AI tutoring chatbot
+* ✅ Student progress tracking interface
+* ✅ PDF upload and document submission functionality

+---

+## 🔄 Currently in Development

+The following features are planned for subsequent iterations of the MVP:

+* 🚧 Filipino NLP pipeline (RoBERTa-tl-cased)
+* 🚧 AI-generated practice materials (quizzes, flashcards, and worked examples)
+* 🚧 Personalized learner adaptation
+* 🚧 Offline AI inference and synchronization
+* 🚧 Study planner and scheduling assistant
+* 🚧 AI-powered note-taking
+* 🚧 Smart Module Scanner (OCR for printed modules and handouts)
+* 🚧 Gamification features (streaks, achievements, and learning milestones)

+---

 # ❤️ Vision

 We believe every Filipino learner deserves access to a patient tutor—regardless of where they live, what language they speak, or whether they can afford private tutoring.